nichoth/partylog-client/README.md

 test('IndexedStore', t => {
     store = new IndexedStore()
     t.ok(store, 'should create a store')
-    t.equal(store.name, 'logparty', 'should have the default store name') })
+    t.equal(store.name, 'partylog', 'should have the default store name') })
 ```